C Container Collection (CCC)

 Note

-dst must have capacity greater than or equal to src.
-If dst capacity is less than src, an allocation function must be provided with the fn argument.
+destination must have capacity greater than or equal to source.
+If destination capacity is less than source, an allocation function must be provided with the allocate argument.

 Manual memory management with no allocation function provided.